bdurand/us_geo/README.md

 Urbanized areas or clusters.
 Areas with 2,500 to 50,000 inhabitants is considered an urban cluster while more than 50,000 is an urbanized area.
 Urban areas can span counties, but the one with the majority of the population is identified as the primary county.

-Urban area data is only provided for states, the District of Columbia, Puerto Rico.
-It is not provided for other U.S. territories.

 ### Place

 A place is an organized area within a state usually corresponding to a city, town, village, etc. Places are within a single state, but may span counties.
 If a place spans multiple counties, the county with the most land area will be identified as the primary county.